wescale/k8s-advanced-training/metrics/README.md

   * create a dashboard on Grafana to verify your PromQL
   * add a PrometheusRule to ensure you always have a mysql running.
 * monitor the wordpress webapp
-  * deploy a BlackBox infrastructure
+  * deploy a BlackBox exporter infrastructure
-  * add a BlackBoxExporter resources to telleto getXXX
+  * add a Probe resource to tell Prometheus it must monitor your wordpress via the BlackBox exporter infrastructure

 ## Install